Model-robust and efficient covariate adjustment for cluster-randomized experiments: Simulation experiments

 We compared the following methods.
 The unadjusted method \citep{bugni2022inference} is equivalent to our proposed method setting $\widehat{\eta}_a = \widehat{\zeta}_a$ to be a constant.
-Generalized estimating equations with weighted g-computation were implemented as described in Section \ref{subsec:gee} with an exchangeable working correlation for continuous outcomes and an independence working correlation for binary outcomes.
-Linear mixed models with weighted g-computation were implied as described in Section~\ref{subsec: glmm} for both continuous and binary outcomes.
-For our proposed methods, we considered both parametric working models and machine learning algorithms, where the former used generalized linear models for all nuisance functions, and the latter exploited \verb"SuperLearner" \citep{van2007super} for model-fitting with generalized linear models, regression trees, and neural networks.
-Across the comparators, individual-level regression working models adjusted for covariates $(N_i, C_{i1}, C_{i2}, X_{ij1}, X_{ij2})$, and cluster-level working models adjusted for covariates $(N_i, C_{i1}, C_{i2})$.
-We used the proposed variance estimator with the degree-of-freedom adjustment to improve the small-sample performance.
-For each scenario of both simulation experiments, we randomly generated $10,000$ data sets and tested the above methods on each data set.
+GEE with weighted g-computation was implemented as described in Section \ref{subsec:gee} with an exchangeable working correlation for continuous outcomes and an independence working correlation for binary outcomes.
+Linear mixed models with weighted g-computation were implimented as described in Section~\ref{subsec: glmm} for both continuous and binary outcomes. {For each model-based method, all baseline covariates are adjusted for as linear terms, which misspecify the true data-generating distribution.
+However, the GEE estimator satisfies conditions (S2) for the first simulation and (S3) for the second simulation in Theorem \ref{thm-GEE}, yielding valid asymptotic inference under random observed cluster sizes.
+Likewise, the working linear mixed model is also misspecified, but the weighted g-computation estimator is consistent under random observed cluster sizes as implied by Theorem \ref{thm: lmm}.
+For our proposed efficient estimators, we considered both parametric working models and machine learning algorithms to estimate the nuisance functions.
+The former used generalized linear models for estimating $\eta_a$ and $\zeta_a$, and we set a correct working model for $\kappa_a$ such that the conditions in Theorem \ref{thm: Eff}(a) are satisfied.
+The latter exploited the Super Learner \citep{van2007super} for model-fitting with generalized linear models, regression trees, and neural networks (to obtain consistent estimators for each nuisance function), and facilitates the validation of the results in Theorem \ref{thm: Eff}(b).
+To summarize, GEE, linear mixed models, and $\widehat{\eta}_a$ adjusted for covariates $(N_i,C_{i1},C_{i2},X_{ij1}, X_{ij2})$, whereas $\widehat{\zeta}_a$ adjusted for cluster-level covariates $(N_i,C_{i1},C_{i2})$.}